GiulioC/REPOSUM/README.md

 Classification
 -----
-Identification of philosophical theses among a dataset of about 500K unlabeled documents, using the semantic features from their title.
+Identification of philosophical theses among a dataset of about 500K unlabeled documents, using the semantic features of the titles.
 Feature extraction is carried out with a BoW approach and the classifier is Random Forest.
-Classification results are then enhanced using a semantic inference approach based on the knowledge base babelnet.
+Classification results are then enhanced using a semantic inference approach based on the external knowledge base babelnet.

 Classification with TellMeFirst
 -----
 A different classification approach that leverages entities extracted from [TellMeFirst](https://tellmefirst.synapta.io/) as features.
-The semantic inference step is replaced by dimensionality reduction using SVD.
+The semantic inference step is not performed in this case, and it may be replaced with dimensionality reduction using SVD.

 Entity Recognition